Plugging in a piezo pickup has always been a compromise. But the situation is getting better!

 Using some fancy software you’d analyze the discrepancies between the two audio files and export the difference in EQ as an impulse response.
 This could be then loaded into an IR-reading device and used to create the sound of an elephant in a room anywhere, even if you don’t have an elephant handy at your studio.

 Products like the Fishman Aura series and others have leveraged impulse response technology for a while now to create better live guitar sounds.
 Unfortunately, this has excluded players of more obscure instruments since the presets are made by Fishman for Fishman products.
 If there isn’t a market for it, you don’t get an IR.

 Times are changing, of course, but if you don’t want to wait, you can do it yourself.

 With the advent of the Audio Sprockets ToneDexter, IR technology came back onto my radar.
 It also made the technology the most accessible its been to the average Joe.

-Bonus: the HX Stomp allows you to stick IRs in your signal chain.
+The HX Stomp also allows you to stick IRs in your signal chain!

 I knew this was valuable to creating a better live ʻukulele sound, but it took me a while to figure out how to implement it.
 After several waves of research, I figured it out.
 And it’s not as hard as it seems once you know what you need and how to do it.